nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

 This entry documents setup of a basic workflow that utilizes the built-in CNM/Kinesis functionality in Cumulus.

+Prior to using this entry you should be familiar with the [Cloud Notification Mechanism](https://wiki.earthdata.nasa.gov/display/CUMULUS/Cloud+Notification+Mechanism).

 ## Configuration

 ### AWS CLI